-Fearing invasion, Chinese forces became involved in the conflict.
-In November, the Chinese attacked the U.N. forces near the Yalu River, and drove them back into South Korea.
-The U.N. forces counterattacked and managed to re-establish a battle line near the 38th parallel.
+Fearing invasion, Chinese forces next became involved in the conflict.
+In November, the Chinese attacked the U.N. forces near the Yalu River, and quickly succeeded in driving them back into South Korea.
+The U.N. forces then counterattacked and managed to re-establish a battle line near the 38th parallel.
 In April 1951, President Harry S. Truman (1884–1972) relieved General MacArthur of his command, rejecting MacArthur’s aggressive policies which Truman believed would instigate a major war with China and the Soviet Union.
-Fighting would continue in Korea for the next two years, although little ground was gained by either side.
+Fighting would continue in Korea for the next two years, although little ground was ultimately exchanged.
 Finally, on July 27, 1953, both sides signed an armistice, which ended hostilities and restored the 38th parallel as the dividing line between North and South Korea.

-In 1987 the Korean War Veterans Memorial Committee was formed to raise money to build a monument to commemorate the soldiers of the “forgotten war.”
+In 1987, the Korean War Veterans Memorial Committee was formed to raise money to build a monument to commemorate the soldiers of the “forgotten war.”
 Mac Adams’ winning design, selected from a group of over 100 entries, features a 15-foot-high black granite stele with the shape of a Korean War soldier cut out of the center.
 Also known as “The Universal Soldier,” the figure forms a silhouette that allows viewers to see through the monument to the Statue of Liberty and Ellis Island.
-Adams also designed the piece to function as a sundial.
-Every July 27 at 10 a.m., the anniversary of the exact moment in New York when hostilities ceased in Korea, the sun shines through the soldier’s head and illuminates the commemorative plaque installed in the ground at the foot of the statue.
+This literal void reinforces the figurative theme of absence and loss, and serves as a metaphor for death.
+The artist was inspired in his concept by Jon Silkin’s poem, “A Space in the Air,” which has the lines: “He left behind him.
+A hole cut out of the air.
+And I missed him suddenly, missed him without scarcely knowing why it was so...”.
+Adams also designed the piece to function as a sundial on the anniversary of the war’s conclusion, July 27, in which light would shine through the aperture upon the paving (illuminating the panel to Greece with a torch-like silhouette), though over time the growing tree canopy has obscured this effect.

-One of the three tiers in the base of the monument is decorated with a mosaic of flags of the countries that participated in the U.N.-sponsored mission.
+One of the three tiers in the base of the monument is decorated with mosaic flags of countries that participated in the U.N.-sponsored mission.
 The plaza’s paving blocks are inscribed with the number of dead, wounded, and missing in action from each of the 22 countries that participated in the war.
-Korean War veterans are also commemorated in New York with the Korean War Veterans Plaza at Cadman Plaza in Brooklyn, and the Korean War Veterans Parkway in Staten Island, previously known as the Richmond Parkway until it was renamed in April 1997 by the New York State Legislature.
+Korean War veterans are also commemorated in New York with the Brooklyn Korean War Veterans Plaza in Cadman Plaza, the Korean War Veterans Parkway (which was known as the Richmond Parkway until it was renamed in April 1997 by the New York State Legislature), and Queens Korean War Veterans Memorial in Kissena Park.

 New York Korean War Veterans Memorial Details